 Sling premium channels

 Showtime, STARZ, EPIX, and other premium ad-free channels are available á la carte for an additional cost per month.
 There are over 30 premium channels to choose from, starting at $3/mo.
 Showtime and Starz weigh in as the most expensive at $10/mo. and $9/mo. and EPIX costs $5/mo.
-But you’ll receive a discount for $5/mo. in your first month for either.
+But you’ll receive a discount of $6 per month. in your first month for either.
 Showtime features 9 channels, including Showtime 2, Showtime Beyond, and Showtime Women.
 Likewise, Starz offers 6 channels altogether.
 CineFest, EPIX, and CuriosityStream are a few other notable premium channels you can add to your subscription.

 Sling TV offers several add-ons.
 Unfortunately, some channel packages are only available to Sling Blue or Sling Orange subscribers.
 And with other add-on packages, the channels you get vary based on your primary service.